SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Learning-based Single-view Reconstruction

-Our network contains two parts as shown in Figure~\ref{fig:network}.
+{\bf Network.} Our network contains two parts as shown in Figure~\ref{fig:network}.
 The first part is an Encoder-Decoder network which takes images as input and outputs coarse SDF results.
 The second part is a refiner network to further improve the quality of the 3D reconstruction results.
+The network is trained on all the 3D shapes in the dataset simultaneously.